-NOTE: If you are new to the flat felled seam technique, we have a detailed tutorial here.
+NOTE: One one time with feeling: if you are new to the flat felled seam technique, we have a detailed tutorial here.
 By using a flat felled seam, your blanket is soft and smooth on both sides.

 - Continue in this same manner from top to bottom

 - Pin the third panel (navy 13″) to the remaining raw edge of the second panel (white).
 Stitch together, then create a flat felled seam to finish.